shakebugs/shake-docs/docs/android/configuration-and-data/auto-screen-recording.md

 </TabItem>
 </Tabs>

-Duration of the autp attached screen recording is 15 seconds.
+Duration of the auto attached screen recording is 15 seconds.

 ## Privacy